lukasBal-dev/booking-app/README.md

 - Use the API endpoints to register, login, and manage bookings from your frontend or API client

 ## API Endpoints (examples)
-- `POST /register` — Register new user
+- `POST /reg` — Register new user
-- `POST /login` — Login and receive a session token
+- `POST /log` — Login and receive a session token
-- `POST /booking` — Make a booking with session token and user info
+- `POST /book` — Make a booking with session token and user info
-- `GET /bookings` — Get available bookings

 ## Notes
 - This project is still in development, but the core features are implemented